lightrao/foundry-fund-me-f24/readme.txt

 forge test --match-test testWithdrawWithASingleFunder -vvv

 16.Storage
-storage variables (global variables, state variables) take up spot in storgae. global number just take up a slot in storage, but global array and mapping need several sequential slots in storage and should use hash function to map slots which store datas. constant and immutable variables do not take up storage slot, they are part of the bytecode of the contract.
+storage variables (global variables, state variables) take up slot in storage, each slot is 32 bytes long, and represents the bytes version of the object. global number just take up a slot in storage, but global array and mapping need several sequential slots in storage and should use hash function to map slots which store datas. constant and immutable variables do not take up storage slot, they are part of the bytecode of the contract.